 Vitamin D and Night Terrors

-Research has found that children who experience frequent night terrors often have lower vitamin D levels than children who sleep peacefully.
+Some studies have found that children with frequent night terrors may have lower vitamin D levels than children who sleep peacefully.

 Vitamin D and Restless Legs or Constant Movement

-Some babies and toddlers seem unable to keep still at night.
+Some babies and toddlers seem unable to stay still at night.
+They may kick repeatedly, roll constantly, rub their legs, wake after moving, or struggle to settle.

 Vitamin D and Teeth Grinding

-Research in children is still developing, but studies in older kids and adults suggest that low vitamin D may be connected to more nighttime muscle activity.
+Research is still developing, but low vitamin D may be one possible factor in poor sleep quality and increased nighttime muscle activity.

 Why Vitamin D Affects Sleep